 When someone calls you, even if FaceTime isn't running, the ring goes through every Apple device you own.

 If friends call from a device that uses a rear camera, or if they rotate their display between portrait and landscape view, FaceTime for Mac automatically adjusts the view.

-If you don't want to receive calls, just turn FaceTime off in preferences.
-FaceTime is integrated with your Address Book so you can initiate chats easily.
+If you don't want to receive calls, just turn FaceTime off in Preferences.

 High-Definition Video Chat